incubyte/incubyte.github.io/content/blog/standup.md

 If you are married to the process of Scrum, then sure.
 But, if your focus is on Agile values, you don't need to.

+I disagree with the concept of having a Scrum master.
+The word master is terrible anyway.
+It also brings all the micromanagement, like tracking the burndown chart like a hawk, and certifications like CSM.

+We should rename that to Agile mentor/coach, even if we want someone to teach Agile principles.

+##### Q: Should we hire an Agile coach/mentor?

-However, if you observe that the team is not doing what they need to do or doing what they shouldn't be doing, then scrum master can help streamline that.
-Also, in this case, don't make the scrum master your process.
+If you observe that the team is not doing what they need to do or doing what they shouldn't be doing, then an Agile coach can help streamline that.
+Also, in this case, don't make the Agile coach your process.

-##### Q: What should be the scrum master's role?
+##### Q: What should be the Agile coach's role?

-They teach the team to follow the practice and create other scrum masters.
+They teach the team to follow the practice and create other Agile coaches.
-Remember, scrum master is not a permanent process.
+Remember, Agile coaching is not a permanent process.
 It is just an initial push.
 These are just the people who know how to conduct the meeting effectively.

 ##### Q: What is a facilitator?

-After the scum master left the team, one person from the team takes up the role of facilitator, almost like a scrum master.
+After the Agile coach/mentor leaves the team, one person from the team takes up the role of facilitator, almost like an Agile coach/mentor but internal.
 They initiate and make sure of a smooth exchange of baton.
 Don't make a single person facilitator; always rotate them.

 You don't need a facilitator if you think your team is mature enough to handle things.